BlueJeansAndRain/node-reverse-proxy/README.md

 You should not advertise SPDY support when using Proxima if you serve resources on the same page from different sub-domains, and the following conditions are or might be true.
 * Multiple sub-domains point to the same IP address.
 * Multiple sub-domains use no SSL certificate or the same certificate.
-* Proxima is routing sub-domains that resolve to the same IP address, to separate internal endpoints.
+* Proxima is routing sub-domains that resolve to the same IP address, to different endpoints.

 Standard persistant connections (even pipelined) should not be a problem.

+If I get feedback indicating a need for SPDY support, I'll work on it.